muratkars/workshop/exercise-4/README.md

-# Exercise 4 - Storage Classes & Storage Policies
+# Exercise 4 - Storage Policies

 In this exercise, we will learn how to modify and use Storage Classes and Storage Policies.